-FALL 2010 COURSE WEEK COURSE CONTENT/ACTIVITY DUE DATES Yearbook assignment for chapter 1.
+FALL 2010 COURSE WEEK COURSE CONTENT/ACTIVITY DUE DATES Completion of ESOL module, study guide, and successful By completion of ESOL on-line test.
+(See page 5.)
+Week 2 Verification may be submitted electronically.
+September 1 Yearbook assignment for chapter 1.
 (See page 5 for instructions.)
 Policy Statement background on the Policies Commission By for Business and Economic Education.
 (See page 5.)
 Week 3 Assignments may be submitted electronically.
 September 8 Yearbook assignment for chapter 2.
 Policy Statement 64: Role of Business Education at All By Educational Levels.
 Week 4 Assignments may be submitted electronically.
 September 15 Yearbook assignment for chapter 3.
 By Policy Statement 80: Rigor in Business Education.
 Week 5 Assignments may be submitted electronically.
 September 22 Yearbook assignment for chapter 4.
 By Policy Statement 82: Value of Career Clusters in BE Week 6 Assignments may be submitted electronically.
 September 29 Yearbook assignment for chapter 5.
 By Policy Statement 85: Virtual Learning Environments Week 7 Assignments may be submitted electronically.
 October 6 Yearbook assignment for chapter 6.
 By Policy Statement 62: Standards for Business Education Week 8 Assignments may be submitted electronically.
 October 13 Yearbook assignment for chapter 7.
 By Policy Statement 76: BE as Core Academic Courses Week 9 Assignments may be submitted electronically.
 October 20 Yearbook assignment for chapter 19.
 By Policy Statement 83: Transformation and Future of BE Week 10 Assignments may be submitted electronically.
-October 27 Yearbook assignment for chapter 20. Ву Policy Statement 79: Value of Professional Associations Week 11 Assignment may be submitted electronically.
-November 3 Ву Three subject notebooks.
+October 27 Yearbook assignment for chapter 20.
+By Policy Statement 79: Value of Professional Associations Week 11 Assignment may be submitted electronically.
+November 3 By Three subject notebooks.
 (See page 5 for instructions.)
 Final Campus Notebook containing hard copies of all assignments for Final Campus Intern Intern Meeting ESOL module, yearbook chapters, and policy statements.
 Meeting

-Mid-course assignments for each chapter and policy statements may be delivered electronically through e-mail attachments if the instructor upon receipt can print them out: whitebj@auburn.edu.
+Mid-course assignments for each chapter and policy statements may be delivered electronically through e-mail attachments if the instructor upon receipt can print them out: $\underline{\text{whitebj@auburn.edu}}$.
 Assignments may be submitted early.